WiiUGamerJ/Dance-Launcher/README.md

 # THIS PAGE IS NOT FINISHED!

 # GoDance
-Create your own Dance maps (inspired in Ubisoft's **Just Dance** game) and dance games effortlessly.
+Create your own dance games effortlessly.
 Add videos, images, and unleash your creativity in an easy and intuitive way.

 ![GoDance banner](https://raw.githubusercontent.com/WiiUGamerJ/GoDance/main/GoDance%20banner%20short.png)
 # Description